sanskrit/raw_etexts_english/blogs/manasataramgini/2012/01/2012-01-24_the-irony-of-vasudeva-sarvabhauma.md

 who composed the tarka-saMgraha.
 It is in examining this capstone production of the great atomic tradition that we find a great irony: Did most of our paNDita-s fail to comprehend what for us is a guiding
-mahAvAkya: kANAdaM pANinIyaM cha sarva-shAstropakArakaM || Some traditional paNDita coethnics of mine, who are certainly great scholars of saMskR^ita, interpret this vAkya as meaning: “Logic and grammar are essential aids to understand any shAstra”.
+mahAvAkya: kANAdaM pANinIyaM cha sarva-shAstropakArakam || Some traditional paNDita coethnics of mine, who are certainly great scholars of saMskR^ita, interpret this vAkya as meaning: “Logic and grammar are essential aids to understand any shAstra”.
 But we would interpret it